 I can help with difficulties such as anxiety, depression, bereavement, relationship problems or other such issues that affect a lot of people over the course of their lives.
 I will not tell you what to do, but will support you if you decide you would like to make changes in your life.

+I am currently able to offer outdoor walking therapy sessions in Greenwich Park, and online therapy.
 If you feel that counselling could help you then do get in touch by emailing email@example.com.
 We can arrange a first session for you to talk about what has brought you to counselling, and experience a session with me.
 If you decide you would like to proceed we would then book you in for a weekly 50 minute slot.
-The sessions would then last for as long as you find them necessary and useful.
+The sessions would then continue for as long as you find them necessary and useful.

 Training, qualifications & experience

-I am a Member of the British Association for Counselling and Psychotherapy (BACP) and hold a Higher Professional Diploma in Counselling (with Distinction).
+I am an Accredited Member of the British Association for Counselling and Psychotherapy (BACP) and hold a Higher Professional Diploma in Counselling (with Distinction).

 British Association for Counselling & Psychotherapy